Descanonge/research_support/PhD manual at LOCEAN/defense.md

 All the checking in the world won't protect you from random and weird technical problems though.
 It might be a good idea to have a backup plan for things that could break: internet (ethernet, eduroam, 4G ?), your slides (have you a pdf backup? have you videos or animations that could not work?), video conferencing (backup mic), or even your laptop!
 **Be sure to have a safety-friend:** they can have a second laptop with your presentation in case of a problem, they can manage your video conference and cut off mics of noisy boomers (though note you may miss the most unexpected, unhinged comments from our senior citizens about your haircut or appearance 🤗).

-Note that for any reservation you will need to give your name, surname, mail adress, phone number, the name·s of your PhD supervisor·s, the approximate number of people to accomodate, and wether you will need video conferencing.
+Note that for any reservation you will need to give your name, surname, mail address, phone number, the name·s of your PhD supervisor·s, the approximate number of people to accommodate, and whether you will need video conferencing.

 ## Invite jury members